RandomStudio/random-studio/src/content/projects/an-archival-experience-celebrating-c-p-companys-50th-anniversary-–-milan-edition.md

       - type: image
         image: /img/RS_CPCOMPANY_027.jpg
     width: 65
+  -
+    width: 100
     caption:
       Working with five-decade’s worth of C.P.
 Company's hybrid urban sportswear, objects, sketches and editorials, visitors are invited to ‘scroll’ the brand’s rich history using interactive racks or explore a wider ecosystem of digital content through scannable Garment Cards.
 The result is an embodied experience of the often-hidden brand archive.
   -
     marginTop: 10
     marginLeft: 51